2001 Protection One 400: Race recap

-The race was filled with caution flags; the first caution flag flew on the first lap, when John Andretti and Ricky Craven made contact in turn 2.
+The race was filled with caution flags; the first caution flag flew on the first lap when Casey Atwood, John Andretti and Ricky Craven made contact in turn 2.
 A total of 13 caution flags were flown along with 70 laps were run under caution, both track highs, and a red flag stopped the race for eleven minutes.
 Meanwhile, Wallace dominated the race, leading a race-high 117 laps.
 However, he was eventually penalized for speeding on the pit road.
 Gordon then took the lead and held off Ryan Newman for his sixth win of the season, also giving him a 222-point advantage over Ricky Rudd in the championship standings.
 Rudd, Wallace, and Sterling Marlin closed out the top five.